Adarsh2522/Sql-data-warehouse-project/docs/naming_conventions.md

 1. General Principles
 2. Table Naming Conventions
     - Bronze Rules
     - Silver Rules
     - Gold Rules
 3. Column Naming Conventions
     - Surrogate Keys
     - Technical Columns
 4. Stored Procedure

+# General Principles
+- Naming Conventions: Use snake_case, with lowercase letters and underscores (`_`) to separate words.
+- Language: Use English for all names.
+- Avoid Reserved Words: Do not use SQL reserved words as object names.